NoamZeise/OGAM-15-AntiHero/README.md

 set(Include "Path/to/include")
 ```

-* If you are using the msvc compiler, you can use the included windows build scripts under "resources/buildscripts/windows/" to build the debug or release versions of the project and automatically launch it.
+* If you have cmake and ninja installed, and a C/C++ compiler you can use the included windows build scripts under "resources/buildscripts/windows/" to build the debug or release versions of the project and automatically launch it.
 You must include the assimp .dll with the project.

 ### linux with apt

+If using Vulkan:

 vulkan tools
 ```
 $ sudo apt-get install vulkan-tools